Bob Hearts Abishola: Development

 On October 5, 2018, it was announced that CBS had given the production an early pilot order.
-The pilot was written by Chuck Lorre, who executive produced along with Eddie Gorodetsky, Al Higgins and Gina Yashere.
-Production companies involved with the pilot included Chuck Lorre Productions and Warner Bros.
+The pilot was written by Chuck Lorre, who was an executive producer, along with Eddie Gorodetsky, Al Higgins and Gina Yashere.
+The production companies that were involved with the pilot included Chuck Lorre Productions and Warner Bros.
 Television.
-On May 6, 2019, it was announced that the production had been given a series order.
+It was announced on May 6, 2019, that the production had been given a series order.
 A day after that, it was announced that the series would premiere in the fall of 2019 and air on Mondays at 8:30 p.m.
 The series debuted on September 23, 2019.
 On October 22, 2019, it was announced that CBS had ordered an additional nine episodes of the series.
 On March 13, 2020, Warner Bros.
 Television announced that production was suspended due to the television impact of the COVID-19 pandemic.
 The shutdown left the last two intended episodes of the season unfilmed.
 On May 6, 2020, CBS renewed the series for a second season, which premiered on November 16, 2020.
 On February 17, 2021, CBS renewed the series for a third season which premiered on September 20, 2021.
-On January 24, 2022, CBS renewed the series for a fourth season which is premiered on September 19, 2022.
-On January 25, 2023, CBS renewed the series for a fifth season.
+On January 24, 2022, CBS renewed the series for a fourth season which premiered on September 19, 2022.
+On January 25, 2023, CBS renewed the series for a fifth season, which premiered on February 12, 2024.
+On November 29, 2023, it was announced that the fifth season would be the show’s last, and the series finale aired on May 6, 2024.